Non-Notre Dame Tuition Reimbursement

 - This benefit covers tuition only.
 Fees, textbooks and other costs are not covered.

-- Upon completion of a course, training class, or certification, the final grade (or proof of satisfactory completion or certification for the $1,000 benefit) must be forwarded to the Office of Human Resources for reimbursement with an itemized receipt showing payment by the employee.
+- Upon completion of a course, training class, or certification, the final grade (or proof of satisfactory completion or certification for the $1,000 benefit) must be forwarded to the Office of Human Resources for reimbursement with an itemized receipt showing payment by the staff member.

 - In the event more tuition reimbursements are requested than funds available, reimbursements are paid to employees in the order that the forms were received.